victorhsb/Lotus58/README.md

 # Worried you won't get all the parts right?

 I'm selling PCB's, Plate's and kits of components ready to build on [Tindie](https://www.tindie.com/stores/tweetydabird/), as a way of funding my habit of designing weird keyboards.
-You will still need to source the cosmetic parts like switches and keycaps/knobs, but the basic parts to build a working keyboard are available.
+You will still need to source the ProMicro's and items like switches and keycaps/knobs, but the basic parts to build a working keyboard are available.